Homeowners insurance provides two critical things to policyholders in the event of a loss:

-Property replacement.
-If something happens to your home or its contents, your homeowners policy can help you cover the costs.
+- Property Replacement - If something were to happen to your home or its contents, your homeowners policy can help you cover the costs.

-Liability protection.
-If someone gets hurt on your property, or if you or your pets accidently injure someone else, your home insurance can come to the rescue.
+- Liability Protection - If someone gets hurt on your property, or if you or your pets accidentally injure someone else, your home insurance can come to the rescue.

 There are six primary coverages that can be found in your homeowners policy: